-Lion’s mane is a gourmet option perfect for the true speciality mushroom connoisseur.
+Lion’s mane is a gourmet option perfect for the true specialty mushroom connoisseur.
 This unique and delicious mushroom is a welcomed addition to any dinner plate.
 With a lobster-like taste this mushroom is fantastic sautéed with some butter and lemon juice.

 Grow lion’s mane mushroom in your backyard with sawdust spawn or plug spawn